badsyntax/react-seed/README.md

-# Boilerplate for react with ES6 and browserify
+# React seed

-This is a boilerplate repo for using react with jsx, ES6 and browserify.
-You'll need to be on a unixy type system to run the npm scripts.
+A boilerplate for react with ES6 and browserify.

 This boilerplate will only really be useful once 0.13 is released and once other react libraries catch up (like react-router for example).

-## What do you get
+## What you get

-* Compilation of the jsx with sourcemaps
+* Compilation of jsx with sourcemaps
 * Compilation of ES6 to ES5
 * Compilation of Sass with sourcemaps
+* Browserify bundling
 * Handy npm scripts for development

 ## npm scripts

+You'll need to be on a unixy type system to run the npm scripts.

 ```
 npm start # Build and start the app in production mode